 This internship provides qualified students in the Media and Communication major the opportunity to gain work experience by means of an apprenticeship in an off-campus professional communication position that involves significant activity and responsibility.
 Students work under the supervision of both an on-the-job supervisor and a member of the faculty.
 A public presentation based on the internship is given after the semester of the internship.
 Graded Pass/Fail.

-Offered fall, spring and summer.
-Prerequisites: pre-internship seminar, permission of the faculty sponsor and department chair.
+Prerequisites: pre-internship seminar, permission of the faculty sponsor and department chair